mrabdulrrahimklis/swissborg/README.md

 2. Install dependencies: `pnpm install`
 3. Create a `.env` file based on `.env.example` (if applicable)
 4. Start development server: `pnpm run dev`

-5. Usually I have .env in .gitignore but for this case that will not be needed.
+Note: I usually add .env to .gitignore, but for this case, it is not needed.

-### End
+### Context API Implementation
-Also feel free to checkout on `feat-context-implementation` where I made implementation using Context API.
-I love using context or Zustand but for this specific issue we don't have to use as it's just three items to be stored.
-Prons of using that stored in context is that React can faster consume it and compare types but if we have it there or in localStorage and our backend don't provide us new values of EUR we will have always old value of EUR.
+If you're interested in an alternative approach, check out the `feat-context-implementation` branch.
+This implementation uses the Context API.

+I personally enjoy using Context or Zustand for state management, but in this specific case, it's not strictly necessary since we only need to store three items.

+Pros of Using Context API
+React can consume and compare the stored values more efficiently.
+Type safety improvements.
+Potential Drawback
+If the backend does not provide updated EUR values, we might end up storing outdated values in either local storage or context.